 Species-rich longleaf pine forests once stretched across the South, nearly unbroken, from Virginia to Florida to Texas.
-Today only 3 percent remains of the 90-million acre original system, which included open pine savannas with a lush understory of native grasses and groundcover.
+Today less than 5 percent remains of the 90-million acre original system, which included open pine savannas with a lush understory of native grasses and groundcover.

 Four of the very best remnants are in Florida’s Panhandle and continue down to the Ocala-Wekiva region.
 They host a remarkably diverse plant and animal community that includes some 300 bird and 2,500 plant species.
 Many of them depend upon a forest structure that is maintained by a frequent fire cycle.